Neopabo/quiz_builder/README.md

-# Questionaire Builder
+# Quiz Builder
-A questionaire builder program that takes a text file containing information as input, and turns it into a json file.
+A quiz builder program that takes a text file containing information as input, and turns it into a json file.
 This is done using the ```OpenAI API``` to process text information and turn it into relevant questions in a predictable format using the new ```json mode```.